As with many things in life there are ups and downs. This goes for relationships, jobs, family and health. And as a personal health coach,

 Basically, what the theory of NEAT explains when you do any type of movement away from what you believe is “traditional exercise” it uses more calorie and adds it throughout your entire day.
 So you don’t have to spend one full hour running on the treadmill to get results.
 I have nothing against traditional type workouts whether is body building, crossfit, HIIT, or circuit training.
 Those are terrific styles of fitness and if you’re at that stage of wanting a workout, do it.

 But if you’re at the I want to get off my butt but don’t really want to stage, I’m talking to you.
 You the unmotivated, exhausted from being pulled in many different directions.
 You who knows exercise would probably make you feel better but you’d rather hit the power button on your tv remote.
 You are going through similar struggles that I have personally been through.
-I have heard so many similar stories from many others that I wanted you to discover what will really work, the UnWorkout for Beginners.
+I have heard so many similar stories from many others that I wanted you to discover what will really work, the UnWorkout Method.